cscosu/ctf-writeups/2021/utctf/AEG/README.md

 found a few examples of similar automatic exploit generation challenges (with solvers!) [here](https://docs.angr.io/examples#exploitation).

-After getting a basic understanding of angr, I tried running in angr to see what would happen.
+After getting a basic understanding of angr, I tried running it in angr to see what would happen.

 ```
 $ python3 -m venv env